allo-media/tech-blog/_posts/2019-12-05-elasticsearch-percolator-qualification.md

 ```

 - The `tag_*` fields are used for document classification
-- The `query` field of type `percolator` is used to index the search query documents, storing a query DSL in json
+- The `query` field of type `percolator` is used to index the search query documents, storing a [query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) in JSON
 - The `content` field is used to preprocess the percolating documents.

-Once the index is created, we can now store our search query documents, like the following one :
+Once the index is created, we can now store our search query documents, like the following one:
 ```
 PUT /search-perco/_doc/1?refresh
 {